Updated March 2026

 The phrase “one-time forgiveness” has now become commonplace when discussing tax debt and the IRS.
 However, there is no official IRS program with this name.
 Instead, the tax relief industry has adopted this phrase because it’s useful from a marketing standpoint.

-Different companies use This phrase differently, but it most likely refers to the IRS’s first-time penalty abatement program.
-If you have a compliance history and have not incurred any penalties in the last three tax years, the IRS will generally waive your late filing and payment penalties.
+Different companies use this phrase differently, but it most likely refers to the IRS’s first-time penalty abatement program.
+If you have a compliance history and have not incurred any penalties in the last three tax years, the IRS will automatically waive your late filing and payment penalties.
+Note that automatic first-time penalty waivers only started with the 2025 tax year – you must contact the IRS to request penalty abatement for older tax years.

 Other Misleading Marketing Phrases